Sumbaii/stopwatch/README.md

 # ⏱️ Stopwatch

 A simple, lightweight stopwatch web app built with **HTML**, **CSS**, and **JavaScript**.
 Perfect for timing tasks quickly right in your browser!
+Modeled after the Windows Clock stopwatch.

 ---